85 Foods That Are Black (Naturally Black Foods)

 A black soybean from Japan that should be talked about way more — that’s what Tankuro edamame is.
 These premium soybeans are known for their sweet flavor and are delightful to eat as is, turn into soy milk, or create tofu.
 Tankuro edamame is edamame – elevated.

-The stalks are full of anthocyanin, are anti-inflammatory, and have antioxidant benefits to help fuel your body.
+The stalks are full of anthocyanins, are anti-inflammatory, and have antioxidant benefits to help fuel your body.
 Black Aztec corn does all of these things while looking like a piece of art

 Things are more fun when they’re forbidden — and this black rice is no different.
-Forbidden rice, or black rice, is packed with anthocyanin and rich in antioxidants.
+Forbidden rice, or black rice, is packed with anthocyanins and rich in antioxidants.
 They may boost heart health and help lower blood sugar levels.
 It is also naturally gluten-free.
 So move over white rice.
 There is a new powerhouse rice in town!
+This is my favorite black rice.

 This deep purple-black and neon-green stalk is a sweet treat!
-Japanese black sticky corn is often used in Japan to make mochi or to eat as is — because it’s that’s good!
+Japanese black sticky corn is often used in Japan to make mochi or to eat as is, because it’s that good!
 Japanese Black Sticky Corn has been popular in many nations since the 1400s, and for good reason.
 The taste is out of this world and has incredible anti-inflammatory properties.

-Another black corn but without such a long history.
+Another black corn, but without such a long history.
 This superfood has extraordinarily high levels of anthocyanin and is packed with antioxidants.
 This corn, cultivated in the United States, can be used in cornbread, salads, or even to make tortillas!
 The options are endless.
+(We actually grow this popcorn here at our home in the PNW.)

 It’s corn!
 These midnight-colored kernels are juicy, sweet, and mouthwatering.
 Packed with anthocyanin, these deep purple-black stalks put regular yellow corn to shame — plus, it looks more elegant.